List of countries that border only one other country: With coast

+With partially recognized countries

 Causeways, bridges, and tunnels

 Often called fixed crossings or fixed links, transportation corridors constructed to cross bodies of water without any intermittent connections such as ferries or ships may be between different states.
 These may be considered artificial "persistent" borderpoints for land vehicles or pedestrians, but are not typically considered land borders given their need for continuous operation and maintenance, as well as their ease of volume control or closure by either state.
 Two countries are islands and have no land borders, but maintain fixed borderpoints with other nations.

 Dependent territories

 In some cases, a dependent territory of one nation borders another nation.

+Integral parts of sovereign states

+In most cases, an integral part of a larger country shares a border with another nation.

 Historical

-There were many countries that historically had only one neighbour.
+Many countries historically had only one neighbour.
 Some no longer exist while others now have either no land borders or borders with more than one nation due to border changes.